AruniRC/resnet-face-pytorch/README.md

 #### Evaluation:

-*Verification demo:* First, we have a short script, [run_resnet_demo.py](./run_resnet_demo.py) to demonstrate the usage of the model on a toy face verification example.
+*Verification demo:* We have a short script, [run_resnet_demo.py](./run_resnet_demo.py) to demonstrate the usage of the model on a toy face verification example.
 The visualized output of the demo is saved in the the root directory of the project.
 The 3 sample images are taken from the [LFW](http://vis-www.cs.umass.edu/lfw/) dataset.

 ![](samples/demo_verif.png)